 In other words, the scenarios of war do not change:

 The locations and the names change, but the scenario stays the same.
 But is it always going to be like this?
 Is this scenario always going to be written with blood and death?
 A conflict reminiscent of the current situation in the Middle East was seen in Europe 350 years ago.
 The Thirty Years War and the Eighty Years War, resulting from some Kings favoring certain sects over others, brought about an enormous change to Europe.
-After this transformation, one that continued for centuries, sectarianism was abandoned and although new kingdoms and dictatorships were formed, eventually the continent found its peace in democracy.
+After this transformation, one that continued for centuries, sectarian clashes were abandoned and although new kingdoms and dictatorships were formed, eventually the continent found its peace in democracy.

 Some analysts believe that the Muslims in the Middle East will follow the same path.
-This partly results from the misconception that ISIS, Boko Haram, al-Qaeda and their likes draw their violent ways from Islam.
-Even though it is strictly forbidden in the Qur'an, many radical Shi'a and Sunni Muslims think that it is a part of their faith that people not from their sects should be killed.
+This partly results from the misconception that ISIS, Boko Haram, Al-Qaeda and their likes draw their violent ways from Islam.
+Even though it is strictly forbidden in the Qur’an, many radical Shi’a and Sunni Muslims think that it is a part of their faith that people not from their sects should be killed.